erikapaige/CodeRefractor/README.md

 # 01 HTML CSS Git: Code Refactor

-Using extisting "index.html" and "style.css" cleaned and consolidated the code for the client, Horiseon.
+Using extisting "index.html" and "style.css" elements I was able to streamline the code for the client, Horiseon.

+Many of the "CSS" elements were redunant, therefore they were condensed.
+In html, tags were put in the same order.
+See below for further details.

 HTML CHANGES
 <head>